rukman7/HealthTrackerREST/README.md

-## System requirement for local devleopment environment
+## System requirement for local development environment

 :bulb: Before you begin, make sure you have the following installed: